riki-pedia/ft-to-inv/README.md

   })
 ```
 ## Quick Start
-After installing, run the first time setup:
+After installing, run the package to begin syncing
 ```
-ft-to-inv --first-time-setup # runs automatically if no config is found
-# then run normally
-ft-to-inv
+ft-to-inv # its really that simple!
 ```
 ## Highlights
 - Automatically detects your FreeTube data directory